erickveil/ProgrammingNotes/Kotlin/Kotlin Lambdas.md

 }
 ```

 Let's put this into a concrete example.
-Suppose you have a list of integers and you want to define a lambda that checks if a number is positive.
-You could write:
+Suppose we have a list of integers and we want to define a lambda that checks if a number is positive.
+We could write:

 ```kotlin
 val isPositive: (Int) -> Boolean = { number ->